 The solution may not be more rehearsal, but rather an exercise that forces you to listen and actually create and interact with the players around you.
-Instead of running the same tunes over and over again, hoping to somehow produce spontaneity, try something completely different – have everyone improvise freely.
+Instead of running the same tunes over and over again, try something completely different – have everyone improvise freely.

 Take a listen to Lennie Tristano’s group using the concept of free group improvisation on the tune Intuition: